-Assuming that there is a linear relationship between political knowledge and the impact of each predictor, this method allows to estimate conditional coefficients of each predictor at different levels of political knowledge.
+Assuming that a linear relationship exists between political knowledge and the impact of each predictor, this method allows estimation of conditional coefficients of each predictor at different levels of political knowledge.
 After the estimation, I generate the conditional coefficient of each predictor for fully informed (political knowledge = 1) and uninformed (political knowledge = 0) voters.

 I use logistic regression to estimate the impact of predictors on vote choice (Democrat = 0, Republican = 1).
 Standard errors are clustered by states and counties to incorporate common behavioral tendencies within those areas.
-In addition, the multiple imputation procedure (King et al. 2001) is used to cope with the missing responses in the dataset.
+In addition, the multiple imputation procedure (King et al. 2001) is used to handle the missing responses in the dataset.
 The presented results are the average from analyses of five imputed datasets.

 Results

 The summary of presidential vote choice model is presented in Figure 1.
-The figure shows conditional odds ratios for fully informed voters (political knowledge = 1) and uninformed voters (political knowledge = 0) with 95 percent confidence intervals.
+The figure shows conditional odds ratios for fully informed voters (political knowledge = 1) and uninformed voters (political knowledge = 0), with 95% confidence intervals.
 The figure omits demographic variables and intercepts (see Online Appendix).
 The first and second rows of the plot show the impact of the local partisan environment on voting behavior.
 Consistent with H2, the odds ratios of state and county PVI are larger for uninformed voters than for informed voters.
-All PVI coefficients for uninformed voters are statistically significant (p < 0.05) while three out of four PVI coefficients for informed voters are not statistically significant (p > 0.05).
-The result also gives consistent support of H3 (bandwagoning): By every 10% movement in local PVI towards Republican, uninformed voters are 1.5 to 2 times (for state PVI) and 1.2 times (for county PVI) more likely to vote for Republican than Democrat.
+All PVI coefficients for uninformed voters are statistically significant (p < 0.05), while three out of four PVI coefficients for informed voters are not statistically significant (p > 0.05).
+The result also gives consistent support of H3 (bandwagoning): By every 10% movement in local PVI towards Republican, uninformed voters are 1.5 to 2 times (for state PVI), and 1.2 times (for county PVI) more likely to vote for Republican than Democrat.

-Figure 1: The Impact of Local Partisan Environments and Individual Preferences on Informed and Uninformed Presidential Vote Choice in CCES (2008, 2016)
+Figure 1: The impact of local partisan environments and individual preferences on informed and uninformed presidential vote choice in CCES (2008, 2016).